 I am talking about the Protestant Reformation, the 16th-Century period that you may have briefly learned about in history class, but if studied further, could greatly strengthen our zeal for Christ now.

 This is about the legacy of our faith – the saints, or believers in Jesus, that walked before us and savored the truth of God’s Scriptures and proclaimed it passionately in the face of opposition, even to the point of death.
 Our churches can trace their theology all the way back to these faithful men and women.

 In recognition of this, I desire to share the time’s key theological breakthroughs that we can celebrate and infuse into our spiritual growth, this Halloween and beyond.

 These reformers realized you have to preach the Gospel to yourself everyday – and what a lesson that is for us!
 Part of that is remembering the core of what it is.

 Below I’ll also provide resources for further study, and for celebrating it in your own home!

 Key Points to Know: The 5 “Solas”

 Society revolved around the Roman Catholic Church in 1517, when Luther posted the 95 Theses.
-It was steeped in empty religious ceremonies, unbiblical beliefs like purgatory and worship of relics, and corrupted leadership, among other things.
+The Church was steeped in empty religious ceremonies, unbiblical beliefs like purgatory, indulgences, and worship of relics, and had corrupt leadership, among other things.

-By this time access to the Bible had been lost or denied to the people, and it was reformers like Martin Luther, Ulrich Zwingli, and many others who brought it back into the spotlight and into the hands of the common people.
+By this time access to the Bible had been lost or denied to the common people, and it was reformers like Martin Luther, Ulrich Zwingli, and many others who brought it back into the spotlight and into the hands of the public.

 “Unless I am convinced by Scripture and plain reason — I do not accept the authority of the popes and councils, for they have contradicted each other — my conscience is captive to the word of God.
 I cannot and I will not recant anything, for to go against conscience is neither right nor safe.
 God help me.
 Amen.”